Using the DMF Recorder Node

 controller-1(config-recorder-node)# pre-buffer <minutes>

-Replace name with the name of the recorder node.
+Replace name with the recorder node name.
 Replace minutes with the number of minutes to allocate to the pre-buffer.

 Triggering a Recorder Node Event

-To trigger an event for a specific recorder node, enter the following command from enable mode:
+To trigger an event for a specific Recorder Node (RN), enter the following command from enable mode:

 controller-1# trigger recorder-node <name> event <event-name>

-Replace name with the name of the recorder node and replace event-name with the name to assign to the current event.
+Replace name with the RN name and replace event-name with the name to assign to the current event.

 Terminating a Recorder Node Event